- X-Ray UV and IR

-Other huts were also spotted which may well have been “Woman with Goat” (JH 823), “Dilapidated Barn and a Bending Woman” (JH 825), and “Hut with Digging Woman” (JH 803).
+Other huts were also spotted, which may well have been “Woman with Goat” (JH 823), “Dilapidated Barn and a Bending Woman” (JH 825), and “Hut with Digging Woman” or “Cottage with Peasant Woman Digging” (JH 803).

-In a letter to Theo dated July 1885, Vincent wrote “I’ve never seen the little house where Millet lived — but I imagine that these 4 little human nests are of the same kind.
-One of them is the residence of a gentleman who’s popularly known here as ‘the peasant of Rauwveld’ — the other is occupied by a worthy soul who, when I went there, was engaged in nothing more mysterious than turning over her potato patch, but must also be able to work magic, though — at any rate she goes by the name of ‘the witch’s head’.“
+In a letter to Theo dated July 1885, Vincent wrote, “I’ve never seen the little house where Millet lived — but I imagine that these four little human nests are of the same kind.
+One of them is the residence of a gentleman who’s popularly known here as ‘the peasant of Rauwveld’ — the other is occupied by a worthy soul who, when I went there, was engaged in nothing more mysterious than turning over her potato patch, but must also be able to work magic, though — at any rate she goes by the name of ‘the witch’s head.’“

-Researchers determined that the peasant was likely Johan van Lith, the owner of a piece of land in Tongelre (near Nuenen) known as ‘Rouwveldje’ or ‘Raauwvelden’… And quite possibly the subject of Cottage with a man coming home (F 170 / JH 824)
+Researchers determined that the peasant was likely Johan van Lith, the owner of a piece of land in Tongelre (near Nuenen) known as ‘Rouwveldje’ or ‘Raauwvelden’… And quite possibly the subject of Cottage with peasant coming home (F 170 / JH 824).

-We know that Vincent often painted Plein-air (outdoors), and additionally painted in all kinds of weathers which we not only learned through letters to Theo, but as a result of finding fragments of dirt, sand, leaves and other products of nature implanted on many of his paintings.
+We know that Vincent often painted Plein-air (outdoors) and painted in all kinds of weather, which we learned through letters to Theo, and also as a result of finding fragments of dirt, sand, leaves, and other products of nature implanted on many of his paintings.

-The Painting in Question (below) also has fragments of dirt imbedded in the paint.
-Of course this doesn’t necessarily conclude the theory that this painting is a ‘Van Gogh’, just another indication.
+The Painting in Question (below) also has fragments of dirt embedded in the paint.
+Of course, this doesn’t necessarily conclude the theory that this painting is a ‘Van Gogh’, just another indication that it could be.